LukeGrigsby/HackGTPyOBD/README.md

-# HackGTPyOBD
+# OBDEfficient
-GUI implementation of PyOBD with a sustainability focus
+GUI implementation of OBD2 data from universal car ports with a sustainability focus